rajkumarvenkatasamy/date-time-dimension/README.md

 http://localhost:8080/h2-console/
 ```

-For convenience, I have packaged the application jar with the following Database drivers
+For convenience, I have packaged the application jar with the following Database drivers as dependencies of the project

 - H2
 - Postgres